nikitushu2/Countries-FullStack-React24S/Setup-Instructions.md

 - The backend includes CORS configuration for the frontend port (5180)
 - TypeScript is configured for both frontend and backend
 - ESLint and Prettier are set up for code formatting
-- Both applications include hot-reload functionality for development
+- Both applications include hot-reload functionality for development.